jwill24/Timing/README.md

 # Displaced Photon Analysis Framework.

-Update to README: this code has been modified to work with CMSSW_10_2_X and LHCInfo
+Update: this code has been modified to work with CMSSW_10_2_X and LHCInfo

 ```
 cmsrel CMSSW_10_2_5